Azure/communication-ui-library/docs/releases/pruning-a-changelog.md

 3. Create a subheading for each the following sections: Features, Bug Fixes, and Improvements.
 The changelog entries will be grouped in these sections.
 4. Go through each changelog entry and do the following:

-* Remove changelog entry if it pertains to changes STRICTLY to storybook, tests, refactoring, or internal code because it is not relevant information for customers using our UI library.
+* Remove changelog entry if it pertains to changes STRICTLY to storybook, tests, refactoring, or internal code.
+This entry will not be relevant information for customers using our UI library.
 Ensure the removal is correct by checking the PR link.
 * Couple entries that are for the same feature.
   * Often we create multiple, small PRs for the one feature, if this is the case each changelog entry should be merged into a single changelog entry and all PRs should be linked.
 * Break changelog entry into multiple separate entries if a PR went in that fixed two or more distinctly different tasks.
-The entry should be broken into separate entries that both link back to the same PR.
+The entry should be broken into separate entries that link back to the same PR.
 * Fix the purpose of a changelog entry if the meaning is unclear and any spelling mistakes.
 * Edit changelog entry to be in present tense, capitalized, and to NOT end with periods.
 * Move the changelog entry into one of three sections created earlier.